ikizir/HohhaDynamicXOR/README.md

 The only thing we know about him is that, he knows about cryptography, -again, with his own words- he's admirer of Bruce Schneier and he's trying to prove his master's law: "Everybody can create a crypto he/she can't break"(Implying "they" can break)!
 Shameless hides his identity because he knows very well what he's doing: He's lying, abusing information theory for his lies and tries to create doubts about my algorithm.

 He's a professional on what he's doing.
-He looks so confident and mixes so good some truth with lies that, even me, I was about to believe him, when I first saw what he wrote!
+He looks so confident and mixes so well some truth with lies that, even me, I was about to believe him, when I first saw what he wrote!

 He even has a program which "reveals" the key in a "few minutes"!